dajva/epipe/README.md

 Installation
 ------------
-Download and put point your PATH at the location of epipe:
+Download and point your PATH at the location of epipe:
 ```
 $ export PATH=/path/to/epipe-dir:$PATH
 ```